-- Make sure your vehicles are well maintained and up to date on all scheduled maintenance requirements.
+- Ensure your vehicles are well maintained and current on all scheduled maintenance requirements.

-- Schedule one or more dry runs of a compliance review ahead of time so you can practice running through the process before the actual audit takes place.
+- Schedule one or more dry runs of a compliance review beforehand to practice running through the process before the actual audit occurs.

-- Ensure that any citations or violations have been addressed properly prior to the audit taking place.
-Also, take a look at Drug and Alcohol Program policy.
+- Ensure that any citations or violations have been appropriately addressed before the audit taking place.
+Also, take a look at the Drug and Alcohol Program policy.
 What is DOT Clearinghouse Enforcement?

 What's the Difference Between On-Site & Off-Site DOT Safety Audits?

-When it comes to DOT safety audits, there are two main types—on-site and off-site.
-On-site audits involve a physical inspection of the operations on location by an auditor.
-They take place at the same time as other operations, so they’re more intrusive than off-site audits.
+Regarding DOT safety audits, there are two main types—on-site and off-site.
+On-site audits involve an auditor's physical inspection of the operations on location.
+They occur simultaneously as other operations, so they’re more intrusive than off-site audits.

 Off-site audits, also called “desk reviews” or “paper reviews,” require less time commitment and cost less money than their on-site counterparts.
 The auditor only reviews documents instead of conducting a physical inspection.
 On-site DOT safety audits tend to be more thorough since they allow auditors to observe firsthand how the operation is run and ensure compliance with regulations.
 Must visit the link.